Fradi575/CV/README.md

-# In this repository, there is my CV, which created by html, css, and javascrpit.
+# In this repository, there is my CV, which created by html, and css.